repengine/pulse/docs/sprint0_module_analysis/learning_transforms_data_pipeline.md

     *   `pandas`: Used for DataFrame manipulation.
     *   `numpy`: Implicitly used by `pandas` for numerical operations.
 *   **Internal Pulse Modules:**
     *   None are explicitly imported in this file.
-However, it is expected to function as part of the `learning.transforms` package and be utilized by other modules within the `learning` directory or broader Pulse application that require data preprocessing.
+However, it is expected to function as part of the `analytics.transforms` package and be utilized by other modules within the `learning` directory or broader Pulse application that require data preprocessing.

 ## 5. SPARC Analysis